 How do Robusta Coffee and Arabica Coffee differ?
 Significantly!
-They are almost different in all aspects, including taste, growing region, and price.
+These roasted coffee beans are almost different in all aspects, including taste, growing region, and price.

 Heads up coffee drinkers!
 Do you really know the type of coffee you are drinking?
 Robusta Coffee or Arabica Coffee?
 We bet on Arabica Coffee.
 Why?
 You’re going to find out soon.

-Robusta Coffee is a type of coffee made from coffee beans of Coffea Canephora plant.
+Robusta Coffee is a type of coffee made from coffee beans of the Coffea Canephora plant.
 It’s scientifically known as Coffee Canephora, producing around 25% of the world’s coffee beans every year.
-And Vietnam is the largest producer of Robusta beans.
+Vietnam is the largest producer of Robusta beans.

 Where Does It Grow?

 As a resilient little plant, the Robusta coffee plant is disease and climate resistant.
 Because of these properties, you can find it’s growing in hot temperatures and low altitude (under 600 meters).
 Nowadays, it largely grows in the Eastern Hemisphere, mainly in Africa and Indonesia.

 The flavour of Robusta Coffee is not as strong as the plant.
-Robusta plants grow many leaves and cherries and individual coffee bean only gets a small share of nutrients.
+Robusta plants grow many leaves and cherries and their individual coffee beans only gets a small share of nutrients.
 This directly results in low flavour quality.

 One word you can describe Robusta Coffee is – boring.
-Even high quality robusta is quite boring.
+Even high quality robusta makes for a boring cup of coffee.
 It is low in almost everything, including acids, fats and sugar content.
 To make it even worse, Robusta beans are super bitter because of high caffeine and chlorogenic acid.